francescomacri/francescomacri/README.md

 ## About Me :bust_in_silhouette:

-Hi, I’m Francesco Macrì — a math enthusiast, studying the subject and blogging about it on [Pieces of Mathematics](https://www.piecesofmathematics.com).
+Hi, I’m Francesco Macrì — a math enthusiast, self-studying the subject and blogging about it on [Pieces of Mathematics](https://www.piecesofmathematics.com).

 ## Get in touch :coffee: